duneroadrunner/scpptool/README.md

 (Note that the scpptool executable uses a clang include directory located in the relative path '../lib/clang' created by the build script.
 So copying or moving the scpptool executable would also require copying or moving that include directory so that the relative path remains the same.)

+To uninstall: Just delete the directories where you extracted scpptool repo and clang+llvm pre-built binaries to.
+Currently, the build script doesn't actually "install" anything.

 ### How to Use:

 The usage syntax is as follows: